sefaakca/SolAnalyser/ContractAnalyser/README.md

-# MuContract
+# ContractAnalyser

-Implementation of the MuContract is merged with the SIF framework.
+Implementation of the ContractAnalyser is merged with the SIF framework.

 Please check the link below: